Proving Liability in Premises Liability Cases in San Diego

 6. Demonstrating the Victim's Damages

-To recover compensation, you must prove the financial and personal losses caused by the accident.
+To recover compensation for your premises liability injuries, you must prove the financial and personal losses caused by the accident.

 Key Evidence for Damages: